adey4/food-sales-predictions/README.md

 ## Limitations & Next Steps

 A future project could explore the use of boosting to increase model complexity and reduce error without overfitting.
-Other regression models could also be tested, such as a random forest model.
+Other regression models could also be tested, such as a random forest model, however both of these changes would reduce the interpretability of the model.

 ### Contact